luminaxster/CS211-Spring2024-P2/README.md

 ##### `MemorySnapshot analyze()`

-Overrides the `analyze` method (public) from the `Analyzable` interface.
+Overrides the `analyze` method (public) from the `Analyzable` interface via `Wipeable`.
 It is designed to protect Dolores' memory from being wiped and to log each memory wipe.

 - **Check for Empty List**: Initially, verify if `narrativeLoops`, the list holding narrative states, is empty.
 If so, return `null` to indicate there are no narratives to analyze.
 - **Obtain the last NarrativeLoop**: If the list isn't empty, obtain the last `NarrativeLoop` from `narrativeLoops`.
 This represents the most recent narrative state.